Ji-Young Lim, our visitor from South Korea

 Walking back down the road toward my house with Ji-Young, I felt a new awareness of my surroundings, like I was seeing this familiar place through new eyes.
-I recognized for the first time that my neighborhood had been built with strong oriental design elements–the rooflines, the proportions, even the colors and materials seemed to be very oriental.
-This awareness seemed to grow stronger and more vivid, which surprised me because I’ve walked down this road many times and never noticed the oriental influence, but it was undeniable: there, before my very eyes, I watched as my neighborhood seemed to become more and more oriental until it was so real and unavoidable that I felt as if I were suddenly and truly walking through a Korean village on my way home from the post office.
-I wondered seriously, and a little desperately, about whether this was real, whether I was experiencing a substantial intuition about other lives and other places, or having some sort of flashback.
-Unable to decide, I said to myself “Why resist?
+I recognized for the first time that my neighborhood had been built with strong oriental design elements–the rooflines, the proportions, even the colors, and materials seemed to be very oriental.
+This awareness seemed to grow stronger and more vivid, which surprised me because I’ve walked down this road many times and never noticed the oriental influence.
+Still, it was undeniable: there, before my very eyes, I watched as my neighborhood seemed to become more and more oriental until it was so real and unavoidable that I felt as if I were suddenly and truly walking through a Korean village on my way home from the post office.
+I wondered seriously, and a little desperately, about whether this was real, whether I was experiencing a substantial intuition about other lives and other places, or having a flashback.
+Unable to decide, I said to myself, “Why resist?
 This is an eye-opener, a free trip to the orient, take it!”, and I tried to shut down my analytical mind (like suspending my disbelief when reading fiction, know what I mean?) so that the experience could take root, undisturbed.
 In doing that, this sense of seeing through other eyes grew tremendously–I had a powerful feeling that I was no longer tied down in my little corner of the world, but had diversified in some new way, such that I was now walking through more than one place.
 “If this is what it is like to host a foreign student,” I thought, “sign me up!”
 I don’t think I can adequately describe what I was feeling.
-Suffice it to say that it was a shockingly new awareness, for me.
-It was thrilling–I wondered if this was what it is like to be two places at once? or if I could be more, even many places at the same time? even as I was walking through my little neighborhood at this firmly fixed latitude and longitude.
+Suffice it to say that it was a shockingly new awareness for me.
+It was thrilling–I wondered if this was what it is like to be two places at once?
+Or if I could be more, even many places at the same time?
+Even as I was walking through my little neighborhood at this firmly fixed latitude and longitude.